Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 For example, if you designed an agent to move in two dimensions, you could use either continuous or the discrete vector actions.
-In the continuous case, you would set the vector action size to two (one for each dimension), and the agent's Brain would create an action with two floating point values.
-In the discrete case, you would use one Branch with a size of four (one for each direction), and the Brain would create an action array containing a single element with a value ranging from zero to three.
-Alternatively, you could create two branches of size two (one for horizontal movement and one for vertical movement), and the Brain would create an action array containing two elements with values ranging from zero to one.
+In the continuous case, you would set the vector action size to two (one for each dimension), and the agent's Policy would create an action with two floating point values.
+In the discrete case, you would use one Branch with a size of four (one for each direction), and the Policy would create an action array containing a single element with a value ranging from zero to three.
+Alternatively, you could create two branches of size two (one for horizontal movement and one for vertical movement), and the Policy would create an action array containing two elements with values ranging from zero to one.

-Note that when you are programming actions for an agent, it is often helpful to test your action logic using a **Player** Brain, which lets you map keyboard commands to actions.
-See [Brains](Learning-Environment-Design-Brains.md).
+Note that when you are programming actions for an agent, it is often helpful to test your action logic using the `Heuristic()` method of the Agent, which lets you map keyboard commands to actions.

 The [3DBall](Learning-Environment-Examples.md#3dball-3d-balance-ball) and
 [Area](Learning-Environment-Examples.md#push-block) example environments are set